-For concreteness, let us focus on the case of separating the SLOCAL and online LOCAL models.
-(For this high-level discussion, it is not necessary to be familiar with these models and their definitions.
-The interested reader is referred to, e.g., \cite{akbari23_locality_icalp}.)
-There we have an exponential separation for the problem of $3$-coloring, but only when restricted to bipartite graphs.
-More precisely, there is an $\cO(\log n)$ algorithm for $3$-coloring bipartite graphs in online LOCAL, whereas in SLOCAL we have a polynomial lower bound for $3$-coloring that holds even in grids \cite{akbari23_locality_icalp}.
+Let us focus on the case of separating the SLOCAL and online LOCAL models, which we mention here explicitly for concreteness.
+To appreciate our paper and its contribution, it is not necessary to be acquainted with these two models---other than to know that they are extensions of LOCAL---, and hence we skip their definitions.
+The interested reader is referred to, e.g., \cite{akbari23_locality_icalp}.

+There is an exponential separation between these SLOCAL and online LOCAL for the problem of $3$-coloring---but only when restricted to bipartite graphs.
+More precisely, there is an $O(\log n)$ algorithm for $3$-coloring bipartite graphs in online LOCAL, whereas in SLOCAL we have a polynomial lower bound for $3$-coloring that holds even in grids \cite{akbari23_locality_icalp}.

-One simple approach to lift this separation between SLOCAL and online LOCAL to a promise-free one would be to encode in the LCL input a certificate of $2$-colorability while asking for a $3$-coloring (i.e., the nodes must label themselves with a proper $3$-coloring).
-Since we must allow arbitrary input graphs, the certificate cannot be valid in all of them, so we require the nodes to output a correct $3$-coloring \emph{only on the parts of the graph where the $2$-coloring certificate is valid}.
-(This is very similar to the approach taken in the aforementioned paper by \cite{balliu25_shared_icalp}.)
-In addition, for it to be useful, the certificate of $2$-colorability must be \emph{hiding} in the sense that every SLOCAL algorithm with $\cO(\log n)$ locality fails to extract a $3$-coloring from it.
+Can this separation be made promise-free?
+One simple approach would be to encode in the LCL input a certificate of $2$-colorability while asking for a $3$-coloring (i.e., the nodes must label themselves with a proper $3$-coloring).
+Since we must allow arbitrary input graphs, the certificate cannot be valid in all of them, so we require the nodes to output a correct $3$-coloring \emph{only on the parts of the graph where the $2$-coloring certificate is valid}, which is a standard approach in the context of LCLs (see also, e.g., the aforementioned paper \cite{balliu25_shared_icalp}).
+In addition, for it to be useful, the certificate of $2$-colorability must be \emph{hiding} in the sense that every SLOCAL algorithm with $O(\log n)$ locality fails to extract a $3$-coloring from it.

 Let us refer to this LCL problem, that is, $3$-coloring under the presence of a certificate of $2$-colorability as $\Pi$.
-Assuming such a hiding certificate exists, we immediately get a \emph{promise-free separation} between SLOCAL and online LOCAL: SLOCAL fails to solve $\Pi$ (with $\cO(\log n)$ locality) since it cannot extract a $3$-coloring from the certificate, while online LOCAL can simply execute the existing $\cO(\log n)$ coloring algorithm on the parts of the graph where the certificate is valid (and labels the rest of the nodes arbitrarily).
+Assuming such a hiding certificate exists, we immediately get a \emph{promise-free separation} between SLOCAL and online LOCAL: SLOCAL fails to solve $\Pi$ with $O(\log n)$ locality since it cannot extract a $3$-coloring from the certificate; meanwhile online LOCAL can simply execute the existing $O(\log n)$ coloring algorithm on the parts of the graph where the certificate is valid, labeling the rest of the nodes arbitrarily.